filipecsoares/math-platform/README.md

 ### Development Steps

-#### 1. Setup and Initialize the Project

-- [ ] Initialize the project with Spring Initializr.
-- [ ] Create separate modules for each microservice.
-- [ ] Integrate with GitHub for version control.

-#### 2. User Management Service

-- [ ] Implement user registration using Spring Security.
-- [ ] Implement JWT authentication.
-- [ ] Create endpoints for user profile management.
-- [ ] Implement role-based access control (RBAC).

-#### 3. Math Problem Service

-- [ ] Create a REST API for math problem management.
-- [ ] Setup H2 database for storing problems.
-- [ ] Implement CRUD operations for math problems.

-#### 4. Solution Evaluation Service

-- [ ] Implement a REST API for solution submissions.
-- [ ] Setup RabbitMQ for asynchronous processing.
-- [ ] Evaluate solutions asynchronously.
-- [ ] Return evaluation results to users.

-#### 5. Leaderboard Service

-- [ ] Define the leaderboard schema and setup MySQL.
-- [ ] Implement REST APIs for fetching leaderboard data.
-- [ ] Aggregate and display user performance.

-#### 6. Notification Service

-- [ ] Integrate RabbitMQ for messaging.
-- [ ] Implement logic for sending notifications.
-- [ ] Test asynchronous notifications.

-#### 7. API Gateway

-- [ ] Setup Spring Cloud Gateway.
-- [ ] Configure request routing to microservices.
-- [ ] Implement security measures and rate limiting.

-#### 8. Config Server and Service Discovery

-- [ ] Setup Spring Cloud Config for centralized configuration.
-- [ ] Setup Eureka for service discovery.
-- [ ] Register all microservices with Eureka.

-#### 9. Implement CI/CD Pipeline

-- [ ] Setup GitHub Actions for CI/CD.
-- [ ] Create a workflow for building and testing the application.
-- [ ] Create Docker images for microservices.
-- [ ] Deploy services using Docker Compose.

-### Security Considerations

-- [ ] Implement JWT-based authentication.
-- [ ] Ensure secure communication with HTTPS.
-- [ ] Implement CSRF protection.
-- [ ] Use secure channels for RabbitMQ.
-- [ ] Validate API requests and input data.

-### Future Enhancements

-- [ ] Extend the platform to support various types of math problems.
-- [ ] Add user progress tracking and analytics.
-- [ ] Implement more notification channels (e.g., email, SMS).
-- [ ] Integrate Kubernetes for container orchestration.
-- [ ] Enhance security with advanced monitoring.
+Absolutely, let's make the task descriptions more detailed and specific.
+Here's the revised list:

+1. **Setup and Initialize the Project**

+   - [ ] Initialize each microservice project with Spring Initializr, selecting the necessary dependencies for each service, such as:
+     - For User Management Service: Spring Web, Spring Security, Spring Data JPA, MySQL Driver
+     - For Math Problem Service: Spring Web, Spring Data JPA, H2 Database
+     - For Solution Evaluation Service: Spring Web, Spring Boot DevTools, RabbitMQ
+     - For Leaderboard Service: Spring Web, Spring Data JPA, MySQL Driver
+     - For Notification Service: Spring Web, Spring Boot DevTools, RabbitMQ
+     - For API Gateway: Spring Cloud Gateway, Spring Boot DevTools
+     - For Config Server: Spring Cloud Config Server, Spring Boot DevTools
+     - For Eureka Server: Spring Cloud Eureka Server, Spring Boot DevTools
+   - [ ] Create separate modules for each microservice within the project structure.
+   - [ ] Integrate the project with GitHub for version control, ensuring each microservice has its repository.

+2. **User Management Service**

+   - [ ] Implement user registration using Spring Security, including:
+     - User entity with attributes like username, email, password.
+     - Registration endpoint with validation and encryption of passwords.
+   - [ ] Implement JWT authentication for secure user login and access token generation.
+   - [ ] Create REST API endpoints for user profile management, including:
+     - Endpoint for retrieving user details.
+     - Endpoint for updating user information.
+   - [ ] Implement role-based access control (RBAC) to manage user privileges.

+3. **Math Problem Service**

+   - [ ] Design and create a REST API for math problem management, including:
+     - Endpoints for creating, reading, updating, and deleting math problems.
+   - [ ] Setup H2 database for storing math problems temporarily during development.
+   - [ ] Implement CRUD operations for math problems, ensuring proper validation and error handling.

+4. **Solution Evaluation Service**

+   - [ ] Develop a REST API for solution submissions, including:
+     - Endpoint for submitting user solutions with problem ID and solution data.
+   - [ ] Setup RabbitMQ for asynchronous processing of solution evaluations.
+   - [ ] Implement asynchronous solution evaluation logic, ensuring scalability and performance.
+   - [ ] Return evaluation results to users through appropriate endpoints.

+5. **Leaderboard Service**

+   - [ ] Define the schema for the leaderboard and set up MySQL for persistent storage.
+   - [ ] Implement REST APIs for fetching leaderboard data, including:
+     - Endpoint for retrieving the overall leaderboard.
+     - Endpoint for fetching user-specific ranking and performance data.
+   - [ ] Aggregate and display user performance metrics based on their activity and solution submissions.

+6. **Notification Service**

+   - [ ] Integrate RabbitMQ for messaging between microservices.
+   - [ ] Implement logic for sending notifications to users based on various events, such as:
+     - New problem availability.
+     - Solution evaluation results.
+   - [ ] Test asynchronous notification functionality to ensure reliability and performance.

+7. **API Gateway**

+   - [ ] Setup Spring Cloud Gateway to act as the single entry point for all client requests.
+   - [ ] Configure request routing to microservices based on predefined rules and patterns.
+   - [ ] Implement security measures such as JWT token validation and rate limiting to protect the APIs.

+8. **Config Server and Service Discovery**

+   - [ ] Configure and set up Spring Cloud Config Server for centralized configuration management.
+   - [ ] Setup Eureka Server for service registration and discovery, ensuring each microservice is registered.
+   - [ ] Register all microservices with Eureka to enable dynamic service discovery and communication.

+9. **Implement CI/CD Pipeline**

+   - [ ] Setup GitHub Actions for continuous integration and continuous deployment.
+   - [ ] Create a workflow for building and testing the application on each push to the repository.
+   - [ ] Build Docker images for each microservice and publish them to a container registry.
+   - [ ] Deploy services using Docker Compose, ensuring all dependencies are correctly configured.

+10. **Security Considerations**

+    - [ ] Implement JWT-based authentication for secure user authentication and authorization.
+    - [ ] Ensure secure communication between microservices and clients using HTTPS.
+    - [ ] Implement Cross-Site Request Forgery (CSRF) protection to prevent unauthorized requests.
+    - [ ] Use secure channels and encryption for RabbitMQ communication to prevent data breaches.
+    - [ ] Validate API requests and input data to mitigate security vulnerabilities like injection attacks.

+11. **Future Enhancements**

+    - [ ] Extend the platform to support various types of math problems, including algebra, geometry, and calculus.
+    - [ ] Add user progress tracking and analytics functionality to monitor user performance and improvement.
+    - [ ] Implement additional notification channels such as email and SMS to enhance user engagement.
+    - [ ] Integrate Kubernetes for container orchestration to ensure scalability and reliability.
+    - [ ] Enhance security measures with advanced monitoring tools and practices to detect and prevent security threats effectively.

 ### License